-It is here you’ll find the viscious Comodo dragons, which are the biggest living lizards in the world.
+It is here you’ll find the vicious Comodo dragons, which are the biggest living lizards in the world.
 The Komodo Islands in Indonesia is also considered as one of the best places in the world for diving, and there are a plethora of marine species living in the waters around these islands.

-This is the pride of Cape Town in South Africa, and visitors can enjoy a magnificent view over the city from Table Mountain.
+This is the pride of Cape Town in South Africa, and visitors can enjoy a magnificent view of the city from Table Mountain.

 It’s not the highest waterfall in the world, but it is immensely powerful.
-The Iguazu Falls is located right at the border between Brazil and Argentina.
+The Iguazu Falls are located right at the border between Brazil and Argentina.